IgniteUI/help-topics/topics/02_Controls/igDataChart/02_igDataChart_DataBinding.md

 ###<a id="mvc-introduction"></a> Introduction

-This procedure demonstrates how to bind a list of data objects from a backend controller method to a data chart using the ASP.NET helper provided in the Ignite UI library.
+This procedure demonstrates how to bind a list of data objects from a backend controller method to a data chart using the ASP.NET helper provided in the %%ProductName%% library.

 ###<a id="mvc_prerequisites"></a> Prerequisites